A family food culture program

 Show Tell Share is a family gathering program for children who live at home (generally ages 2 to 18) that builds lasting healthy eating habits through ownership, peer connection, and hands-on food exploration.

-Show Tell Share gives families a repeatable system, not a one-time lesson, that gradually moves children from "I won't touch that" to "Can I help make it?"
+Show Tell Share builds that habit through a repeatable system that moves children from "I won't touch that" to "Can I help make it?"

 Built around how children actually learn